 - Are there medications for betta fish in pain?

 While specific painkillers for betta fish aren’t widely available, certain treatments can help relieve stress or discomfort caused by injury or illness.
-Common treatments for fish include aquarium salt, stress coat conditioners, and antibiotics to treat infections or wounds.
-However, it’s important to consult a veterinarian or aquatic specialist before administering any treatments, as improper use can harm your fish.
+It’s important to consult a veterinarian or aquatic specialist before administering any treatments, as improper use can harm your fish.

 - Should I handle my betta fish gently to avoid causing pain?